 Entrepreneurship is the act of being an entrepreneur, which can be defined as "one who undertakes innovations and business acumen in an effort to transform innovations into economic goods".
-This may result in new organisations or may be part of revitalising mature organisations in response to a perceived opportunity.
-The most obvious form of entrepreneurship is that of starting new businesses; however, in recent years, the term has been extended to include social and political forms of entrepreneurial activity.
+This may mean creating a new company or might mean revitalising a mature organisation in response to a perceived opportunity.

 The course will give you a strong grounding in managing organisations, operations and people.
 You’ll have the opportunity to develop a real business plan with practical advice from successful entrepreneurs.